 A Powerful Extra Benefit: Myopia Management in Children

 Nearsighted children can benefit even more profoundly than adults from corneal refractive therapy.
 That's because the majority of myopia progression takes place during childhood -- and the intense near focus required by hours of daily reading and writing may aggravate the problem.
 Orthokeratology appears to reduce that progression when worn on still-growing corneas.
 Studies indicate that these lenses can curb myopia progression by up to 81 percent in school-age children.
 Since myopia is not just a vision problem but also a risk factor for certain eye diseases, this amazing form of myopia management is good news indeed for nearsighted kids!

 If you're in Fremont, Milpitas, Newark, Union City or surrounding areas and you're excited by the possibilities of orthokeratology, there's no better time to talk to our Fremont optometrists.
 Call (510) 490-0287 today to schedule an appointment!

-To learn more about the treatment options offered at Warm Springs Optometric Group, visit our Myopia Control Therapy Center.
+To learn more about the treatment options offered at Warm Springs Optometric Group, visit our Myopia Management Therapy Center.